 People with many rich stories

-Okay, that might not be the first question I want to ask Jesus when I meet him face to face, but his answer, as Eugene Peterson translates it, says something really powerful about what it feels like to know ourselves and one another as people with many rich stories, complicated and beautiful and each, in its own way, full of grace: "…the time is coming," Jesus says, "it has, in fact, come--when what you're called will not matter and where you go to worship will not matter.
+That might not be the first question I want to ask Jesus when I meet him face to face, but his answer, as Eugene Peterson renders it in The Message, says something really powerful about what it feels like to know ourselves and one another as people with many rich stories, complicated and beautiful and each, in its own way, full of grace: "the time is coming," Jesus says, "it has, in fact, come--when what you're called will not matter and where you go to worship will not matter.
 It's who you are and the way you live that count before God.
 Your worship must engage your spirit in the pursuit of truth.
 That's the kind of people God is out looking for: those who are simply and honestly themselves before God in their worship.
 God is sheer being itself--Spirit.
-Those who worship God must do it out of their very being, their spirits, their true selves, in adoration" (The Message).
+Those who worship God must do it out of their very being, their spirits, their true selves, in adoration."

 For further reflection: